DavidLemayian/docs.globaleaks.org/Features.rst

 Features
 ===================

-- Configurable contexts

-- Configurable submission steps and custom fields
+- Configurable submission contexts and questionnaires

-- Configurable recipients
+- Single and multiple recipients capabilities

-- Support for anonymous submissions (via Tor) and confidential submissions (via Tor2web/HTTPS)
+- Support for anonymous submissions (via Tor) and confidential submissions (via HTTPS)

+- Rich configuration options and defaults.

+- Optimized UI with advanced User Experience (UX)

+- Accessible Rich Internet Application compliant to WAI-ARIA

+- Empbedded internationalization and localization support

+- Fully translated in more thant 30 languages

+- Support for Right-to-left (RTL) design

-- Support for end-to-end encryption (soon by means of the PGP encryption standard)
+- Integrated support for PGP and AES encryption

-- Support for temporary AES encryption of data that touches disk storage
+- Ongoing development for clientside encryption

-- Configurable secure submission deliveries with PGP

-- Mail templating system for all the different notifications mails sent by the system
+- Configurable mail templating system for each notification

+- All-in-one solution including embedded webserver and SQLite database

-- Support for common DB systems: SQLite, (soon MySQL and PostgreSQL)
+- Support for all common database systems: MySQL, PostgreSQL and MS SQL Server

-- Rich configuration options
+- Strong security with more than 7 independent audits

+- Including Whistleblower Identity Management features compliant with Italian Anticorruption Authority Specs ANAC)

+- Compliant with recent whistleblowing protection laws in the fields of whistleblowing protection like Italian 190/2012 and 231/2002, French Sapin II and International ISO 37001